torvalds2010/docs-1/docs/locators/locator-s1.md

 The Locator-S1 carries an internal GPS based time sync module.
 Because of this, the S1 does not require tether integration for top-side communication.
 It only requires external power 10-18V to be provided from the underwater device.

 Some Locator-S1 attributes can be configured using an integrated UART interface.
 This configuration is optional and not required for normal operation.
 Before deployment in water, the Locator-S1 needs to achieve a GPS lock.
 The integrated status-LED shows the condition of the GPS lock.
+Once the Locator-S1 has lock it can operate for approximately 6 hours befor needing resync with GPS.

 !!! note
     The default channel for Locator-S1 is 17 on boot.